St. Paul teachers continue strike, no classes for a 2nd day

 Teachers and support staff picketed again outside the city’s schools, as parents scrambled to make alternative plans for their children.

 St. Paul Federation of Educators spokeswoman Megan Boldt said Wednesday no new contract talks have been scheduled with the school district.
+The district says all schools will be closed for a third day Thursday.

 “We are ready to come back to the table when the district is ready to make some movement,” said union president Nick Faber.